kspetrichenko/kspetrichenko.github.io/_works/2020-walking-away.md

 premiere:

 ---
-*Walking Away* was painted in 2020
+*Walking away* was painted in 2020 in Thailand.
 <br><Br>